-Oxford Quaker Meeting provides separate meetings for children to coincide with our 11 am Sunday meeting.
-These aim to help the children feel part of the life of the Meeting by making friends amongst both adults and children and by exploring Quaker practice, history and testimonies.
+Oxford Quaker Meeting provides separate Meetings for children to coincide with our 11am Sunday Meeting.
+These Meetings aim to help the children feel part of the life of the Meeting by making friends amongst both adults and children and by exploring Quaker practice, history, and testimonies.
 There are three groups, all run by parents and volunteers:

-- Beansprouts/Crèche: Supervised play for 0-5 year olds is organised each Sunday at 11.00am in the Library for 0-5 year olds.
+- Beansprouts/Crèche: Supervised play for 0-5 year olds is organised each Sunday at 11.00am in the Library.

 - Teenagers/Young People: The 12-18 year olds are welcome at Meeting each week, either in the main Meeting House or joining with the other children’s groups as participants or helpers.
 They may also be invited to take part occasionally in age-group specific evening or weekend activities and events, generally organised across the Meetings in the Oxford and Swindon area.